-Answer: The motherboard supports DDR4 ECC 3DS RDIMM/LRDIMM modules.
+Answer: The motherboard supports DDR4 ECC RDIMM, LRDIMM, or 3DS LRDIMM modules.
 To enhance memory performance, do not mix memory modules of different speeds and sizes.
-Follow all memory installation instructions given on Chapter 2.4.
+Please follow all memory installation instructions given on Section 2-4 in Chapter 2.